Healthwise

 Overview

 A diagnosis of Alzheimer's disease or another dementia often raises some important legal and financial issues for the future.
-The person with dementia should be involved in these decisions as long as he or she is able and willing to be involved.
+The person with dementia should be involved in these decisions as long as they are able and willing to be involved.

 Credits